1983 United States Grand Prix West: Race report

-The race took place in warm and sunny conditions.
+The race took place in warm and sunny conditions and marked the 300th Grand Prix start for Lotus.
 Tambay held the lead at the first corner.
 Rosberg, immediately behind him, tried to squeeze through the middle of the all-Ferrari front row.
 He touched Arnoux's right front with his left rear as he swung wide, but both continued, with Rosberg in second, followed by Laffite and Arnoux.
 Rosberg spun later in the lap while attempting to overtake, but continued without damage.

 After one lap, Sullivan was up to sixth, behind Arnoux, and Cheever was ninth, immediately behind Prost.
 Sullivan was passed by Patrese on the second lap, and then by Prost and Cheever on lap three.
 Before long, however, Prost began dropping back with a misfire that had been plaguing him recurrently all weekend, and he finally pitted on lap 16.
 Cheever was able to get by Arnoux and Patrese when Arnoux began to lose grip from his Goodyears, and was up into fifth place.
 When Cheever entered the Renault pit for a new set of tires, however, he found the crew still working on Prost's car; he was forced to continue.
 Prost's problem was eventually solved and he continued, albeit three laps down.

 Meanwhile, Rosberg had regained second place behind Tambay and, by lap 20, was again looking for a way by.
 The top six cars were all running very close together, and Rosberg soon found himself under increasing pressure from Laffite, who was in turn being hounded by Jean-Pierre Jarier's Ligier and Patrese's Brabham.